retrowars/retrowars/README.md

 Pull requests will be warmly received at [https://github.com/retrowars/retrowars](https://github.com/retrowars/retrowars).

+### Running a public server

+If you are able to run a public server, please submit an issue and we can add your server to the list of well known servers.
+Doing so will make it appear in the default retro wars client when searching for public servers.

 ## Compiling

 This app uses a the libgdx library and Kotlin.
 It is recommended to read the [libgdx documentation to get a dev environment setup](https://libgdx.com/dev/setup/).